qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/01-missing-metadata/README.md

 # Data Scenario: Missing Metadata

-You download a dataset which doesn't load as expected in QGIS.
+You download a dataset (`bamber_greenland_dem.tif`, found in this directory) which doesn't load as expected in QGIS.
 When loaded alongside QGreenland, instead of overlaying the DEM on Greenland, it can be found near the North pole using the "Zoom to Layer" feature.

 _NOTE: The included data file sample is not a real example of data from NSIDC; it's been modified from the original ([here](https://nsidc.org/data/nsidc-0092/versions/1)) to